amzrahulch/aws-genomics-datalake/workshop/content/analysis/thousandGenomesNew.md

 ```

 This query returns a result set of 41 samples, which can then be investigated further.

-For more example queries and scenarios, we have created a [sample notebook](https://github.com/amzrahulch/genomicsDataLakePoC/blob/main/1000Genomes.ipynb) here you can try.
+For more example queries and scenarios, we have created a [sample notebook](https://github.com/aws-samples/aws-genomics-datalake/blob/main/1000Genomes.ipynb) that you can try.